 [Click here to see the post.]

-Why it's engaging: Not only is this photo showing a funny and clever message, but it's also very, very relatable for parents of young children -- a very large audience and also one of Letterfolk's target customers.
+Why it's engaging: Not only is this photo showing a funny and clever message, but it's also very, very relatable to women -- one of Letterfolk's target customers.
 It's also a very taggable photo, so the comment section is rife with Instagram users mentioning their friends' usernames so they can share in the fun.

 Apartment Therapy's Instagram account really is a source of therapy, if you love the sight of cozy homes.
 If you've seen social media posts from Apartment Therapy before, rest assured the pictures of residences on its Instagram account are just as creative.

 Two recent posts to Apartment Therapy's Instagram feed are below.
 From the plant-friendly living room on the left, to the comfortable A-frame on the right, this brand gives its Instagram followers plenty of inspiration to personalize their own space and, according to its Instagram bio, "live happy, healthy lives at home."

 The city of Paris is known for many lovely things -- wine, cheese, and art are just a few.
 But that last one, art, is photographically captured on the Instagram account of the Paris Opera Ballet, or Ballet de l'Opera de Paris.

 The account captures candid images of the ballet's dancers during performances, rehearsals, and backstage, giving viewers an artful glimpse at what goes into the ballet's productions.
 It also makes use of something called banners on Instagram, when larger photos can be divided into multiple pictures to create a tiled banner of smaller photos.
 (There are several apps available to pull that off, but to start, check out Tile Pic).